 1. Read labels

 Because we don’t have regulation on our side to keep cancer-causing ingredients out of our makeup, we need to be more demanding and watchful as consumers.
 We can start by educating ourselves on the most common toxins found in our makeup.
-Healthline provides a short overview of these here.
+See a short overview here.

 Recognizing the names of unsafe ingredients is important, because we can’t rely on buzzwords to tell us what’s safe and what’s not.
 As Bobbie Thomas of Today points out, words like “natural,” “pure,” “botanical,” and “eco” may sound nice, but they don’t mean much.
 For one, an ingredient can be both all-natural and unsafe.
 And, these words aren’t even regulated, so manufacturers are using them without oversight.

 2. Check products for certifications

 To take a step beyond label-reading, we also can look for help from watch-dog organizations.